Contributing Gear Writer

 How We Tested Snowboard Pants

-Lead tester Steve Andrews grew up with these mountains in his backyard.
+Steve Andrews grew up in the mountains.
 As a grom, he spent his time at Mount Baker, one of the most legendary snowboard destinations on Earth and home to the world record for snowfall in a single winter season.
 On top of the huge dumps, the coastal snow is well-known for being of the “wetter” variety, meaning if you don’t have high-quality protection, you’ll quickly get soaked.
 All this had him seeking out the best gear over the years, learning what’s most important from peers and mentors.
 Over the years Steve has also worked as a professional filmer and backcountry guide, so he knows what to look for in extras such as well-placed pockets that are easy to access and keep pricey accessories safe.

-Steve recruited a crew of die-hard shredders from Mt.
-Baker and Whistler to assist in the testing process, ensuring that there wasn’t any personal bias toward one particular model simply based on fit.
+The team recruited a crew of die-hard shredders from Mt.
+Baker, Whistler, and beyond to assist in the testing process, ensuring that there wasn’t any personal bias toward one particular model simply based on fit.
 It’s also important to make sure to give each pair enough time in the mountains to check for wear and tear, and if the waterproofing holds up.

-We started the testing process in January 2023 with a selection of snowboard pants from the top brands and spent the season rotating through the gear to compare.
+We started the testing process in January 2023 and have continued testing right on through March of 2025 with a selection of snowboard pants from the top brands and spent the season rotating through the gear to compare.
 All in all each pair of pants went on backcountry missions, big hikes, park days, and the all-important aprés sessions.
 Elements such as waterproofing and durability are important, but we also rated the pants on how well they could stash some extras and how easy it was to get to those extras when out in the elements.

 Snowboard Pants Buyers Guide